Chao-Xi/jxazurebook/docs/az400/2az400_test.md

-### Question-183 ？？？
+### Question-61 💩💩💩

 Your company has a project in Azure DevOps for a new web application.

 The company uses ServiceNow for change management.

-You need to ensure that a change request is processed before any components can be deployed to the production environment What are two ways to integrate ServiceNow into the Azure DevOps release pipeline?
+**You need to ensure that a change request is processed before any components can be deployed to the production environment **

+What are two ways to integrate ServiceNow into the Azure DevOps release pipeline?

 Each correct answer presents a complete solution.